hta218/leohuynh.dev/content/posts/2020-21-09---Tricky-use-case-of-array-map-function.md

 ## Solution

-As you've known the source of the problem, the solution is do not pass all the **map()**'s arguments to your **callback** if you not sure how it work
+As you've known the source of the problem, the solution is not to pass all of the **map()**'s arguments to your **callback** if you're not sure how it works

-- Be sure to pass only the arguments that your callback needs
+- Passing only the arguments that your callback needs

 ```js
 function returnInt(element) {